beledouxdenis/beledouxdenis.github.io/README.md

 # Denis Ledoux
 ## Fullstack developer

 I am an experienced developer proficient in Python, with a strong background in Linux server management.
 My expertise also extends to cybersecurity and hacking, making me well-versed in securing digital assets.
-Additionally, I contribute to talent acquisition by conducting job interviews to identify and onboard skilled developers.
-I provide security training to other developers within the company, equipping them with the knowledge to write safer code.
-Moreover, I play a key role in the onboarding process for new developers, ensuring a smooth integration into the company's development team.
+Additionally, I provide security training to other developers within the company, equipping them with the knowledge to write safer code.
+I also contribute to talent acquisition by conducting job interviews to identify and onboard skilled developers.
+Moreover, in the past, I played a key role in the onboarding process for new developers, ensuring a smooth integration into the company's development team.
 My diverse skill set and commitment to both technical excellence and team growth make me a valuable asset in any tech-focused endeavor.

 ## Experience
 ### Cybersecurity Engineer - Odoo